KarthikKadambi/homebase/src/pages/notes/what-is-communication.md

 title: What Is Communication | The Foundation of Networking
 slug: what-is-communication
 tags:
- notes
+ - notes
+ - Internet
 ---

-Communication is the process of transferring information from one point to another.
+<p>Communication is the process of transferring information from one point to another.</p>

-In human communication, we share information through speech, writing, or gestures — all using sound waves, text, or body language as our medium.
+<p>In human communication, we share information through speech, writing, or gestures — all using sound waves, text, or body language as our medium.</p>

-In technological communication, devices exchange information through electrical (wires), optical (fiber), or radio (wireless) signals — translating digital data into physical energy that can travel across distance.
+<p>In technological communication, devices exchange information through electrical (wires), optical (fiber), or radio (wireless) signals — translating digital data into physical energy that can travel across distance.</p>

-<h3 class="header-branding">Basic communication model</h3>
+<h3 class="header-branding">🧠 Basic communication model</h3>

-Every communication system has these elements.
+<p>Every communication system has these elements.</p>

 | Component                | Role                                                          |
 | ------------------------ | ------------------------------------------------------------- |